gocd/kubernetes-elastic-agents/README.md

 # Kubernetes Elastic agent plugin for GoCD

 Kubernetes Elastic Agent Plugin provides production grade support to run GoCD Elastic Agents on Kubernetes Cluster.

+# Documentation

+Read about setting up a Kubernetes cluster and using the GoCD elastic agent for Kubernetes in our [documentation](https://docs.gocd.org/current/gocd_on_kubernetes/).

 # Installation